 And you know…

 I've been doing A LOT of questioning lately.

 And had a few "ah-ha!" moments as a reward.

-I will be sharing those lessons, I’m sure when the time is right (for clients and members mostly.)
+I will be sharing those lessons I'm sure, when the time is right (for clients, and for subscribers.)

 The pot roast cooks fine, whether the ends are cut off or not.
 What matters more is how it is cooked, not whether the ends are removed.
 Unless the situation calls for it (a small oven.)

 And, the same is true for whether no contact works or not (meaning: how it is done, not whether it IS done or not...)

 After mentoring thousands of men and women the world over, I found many situations required a tweak or two.
 Pure no contact was not optimal!